davidfraser/cirth-chart-generator/README.md

 to find a character and see its phonetic value, equivalence in another script, or get help in inputting it (a keyboard / key reference).

-It was designed for J R R Tolkien's Cirth - runes used by Dwarves in his fantasy novels _The Hobbit_ and _The Lord of the Rings_ etc.
+It was designed for J R R Tolkien's Cirth - runes used by Elves and Dwarves in his fantasy novels _The Hobbit_ and _The Lord of the Rings_ etc.

 In the internal history of the novels, there were different uses of the scripts